House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale 1450

 Sugar Maple, also known as Hard Maple, is the strongest maple wood according to the Janka Hardness Scale.
-In various places around the world, it’s regarded as the only hard maple type that most people commonly approve of.
-It is very dense and so can be difficult to work with, but it’s very durable and has an aesthetic appeal that people love.
+It is very dense and can be difficult to work with, but it’s very durable and has an aesthetic appeal that people love.

-It’s darker in color than other maples, usually pale brown or beige, and you can use this maple for DIY furniture, cabinetry, musical instruments, or toys.
+It’s darker than other maples, usually pale brown or beige, and you can use Sugar maple for DIY furniture, cabinetry, musical instruments, or toys.
 It’s water, shock, and decay-resistant, making it perfect for indoor and outdoor use.

 Pros